-Figs. 7-17 shows the ratio of bearing capacity to displacement of the roof of a 3-story structure, 6-story structure and 9-story structure, respectively.
-It can be seen from the Figure that the 9-story structure with concrete shear wall and soil type 1 has a significant increase compared to structures with 3-story structure and 6-story structure soils.
+Figs. 7-17 show the ratio of bearing capacity to displacement of the roof of a 3-story structure, 6-story structure, and 9-story structure, respectively.
+It can be seen from the figure that the 9-story structure with a concrete shear wall and soil type 1 has a significant increase compared to structures with 3-story and 6-story structures.

-Changing the type of soil, the effect of concrete shear walls in increasing the bearing capacity decreases.
-Also, by increasing the number of floors, the final displacement of the frame increases.
+By changing the type of soil, the effect of concrete shear walls in increasing the bearing capacity decreases.
+Additionally, by increasing the number of floors, the final displacement of the frame increases.
 This increase is linear.
-In addition, in frames with a high number of floors, the energy wasted in the structural system increases.
-Fig. 9 shows the displacement changes in the height of the structure at maximum load.
+Furthermore, in frames with a high number of floors, the energy wasted in the structural system increases.
+Figure 9 shows the displacement changes in the height of the structure at maximum load.